9001/copyparty/README.md

 other misc notes:

 * you can disable directory listings by giving permission `g` instead of `r`, only accepting direct URLs to files
-  * combine this with volume-flag `c,fk` to generate per-file accesskeys; users which have full read-access will then see URLs with `?k=...` appended to the end, and `g` users must provide that URL including the correct key to avoid a 404
+  * combine this with volflag `c,fk` to generate per-file accesskeys; users which have full read-access will then see URLs with `?k=...` appended to the end, and `g` users must provide that URL including the correct key to avoid a 404

 ## gotchas